nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_adv.rst

 The |ble_adv| reacts on :c:struct:`ble_peer_operation_event` related to the Bluetooth peer change or erase advertising.
 The module performs one of the following operations:

-* If there is a peer connected over Bluetooth, the |ble_adv| triggers disconnection and submits a :c:struct:`ble_peer_event` with :c:member:`ble_peer_event.state` set to :c:enum:`PEER_STATE_DISCONNECTING` to let other application modules prepare for the planned disconnection.
+* If there is a peer connected over Bluetooth, the |ble_adv| triggers disconnection and submits a :c:struct:`ble_peer_event` with :c:member:`ble_peer_event.state` set to :c:enumerator:`PEER_STATE_DISCONNECTING` to let other application modules prepare for the planned disconnection.
 * Otherwise, the Bluetooth advertising with the newly selected Bluetooth local identity is started.

 Avoiding connection requests from unbonded centrals when bonded